Oklahoma City Thunder (43-31, 27-10 home) vs. San Antonio Spurs (57-17, 28-9 away)

 Take care of the ball

 Giving the Spurs an opportunity to have a lot more chances than the Thunder is a part of the recipe for a loss.
 Oklahoma City had a lot of turnovers in their first meeting.
 They’ve found a combination that works as they’re marching toward the playoffs.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!